mentalsmash/uno/README.md

 script, and it will be automatically detected and installed.

 If a wheel file is not available, the script will try to clone and build `connextdds-py` from source.
-[RTI Connext DDS](https://github.com/mentalsmash/uno/wiki/Installation#rti-connext-dds) be installed on the system, and available via `NDDSHOME` for this to succeed.
+[RTI Connext DDS](https://github.com/mentalsmash/uno/wiki/Installation#rti-connext-dds) 6.x must be installed on the system, and available via `NDDSHOME` for this to succeed.

 Consult the [Installation](https://github.com/mentalsmash/uno/wiki/Installation)